What exactly makes a destination one of the most visited in the world?

 Maybe your group is full of A+ students constantly eager to learn -- NYC has a wide array of fantastic historical and scientific museums that rank at the top in the country.
 At the Museum of National History, visit a lush butterfly rainforest conservatory, explore the Fossil Halls and discover mysteriously morphing denizens of the ancient deep in the Hall of Vertebrate Origins.
 Drift, if you dare, into the deep sea of 29,000 square foot Milstein Hall of Ocean Life and crawl beneath the 21,000 pound model of a Blue Whale, one of over 750 fascinatingly lifelike interactive models of marine creatures you’ll encounter.

 For the politically-minded, tour the United Nations, where some of the biggest decisions in history have been made.
 Of course, make time for Ellis Island to see where over 12 million immigrants made their way to the land of the free, and climb to the top of the Statue of Liberty.

 Still not sold?
 There's much more to see!
 Stroll through the 6.5-acre Central Park, either by foot or horse-drawn carriage.
-Head over to Staten Island Zoo to see the world's largest collection of rattlesnakes, catch a world-class show at Madison Square Garden, or grad a hot dog for your ferris wheel ride at Coney Island.
+Head over to Staten Island Zoo to see the world's largest collection of rattlesnakes, catch a world-class show at Madison Square Garden, or grab a hot dog for your Ferris wheel ride at Coney Island.

 With all of these choices at hand, there's no doubt that your group will find something to make this trip memorable for a lifetime.